fakemonk1/decision-tree-implementation-from-scratch/README.md

 ![entropy_image](https://github.com/fakemonk1/decision-tree-implementation-from-scratch/blob/master/images/entropy_formula.png?raw=true)

-S is the current group for which we are interested in calculating entropy and Pi is the probability of finding that system in ith state, or this turns to the proportion of a number of elements in that split group to the number of elements in the group before splitting(parent group).
+S is the current group for which we are interested in calculating entropy and Pi is the probability of finding that system in the ith state, or this turns to the proportion of a number of elements in that split group to the number of elements in the group before splitting(parent group).
 while splitting the tree we select those attributes that achieves the greatest reduction in entropy.
 Now, this reduction (or change) in entropy is measured by Information Gain